How to Create Volumetric Lighting in After Effects

 How to Add Volumetric Lighting with a Solid Layer

-An easy and simple way to add volumetric light in After Effects would be with using a solid layer.
+An easy and way to add volumetric light in After Effects would be with using a solid layer.
 Go to Layer > New > Solid and create a white solid.

 new white solidnew white solidnew white solid